-Open-end funds are more flexible and liquid than closed-end funds.
+Open-end funds are more flexible than closed-end funds.
 Many funds allow the transfer or exchange among fund families without fees.
 Open-end funds allow for diversification and often less risk than owning one specific stock.
 For funds that charge a commission, you can usually get a reduced rate if you invest more money.

 As with any investment vehicle, there are risks.
 The price of the fund will fluctuate either up or down.
 Also, open-end funds may also be subject to sudden inflows or redemptions.
 Since open-end funds are only priced once per day, you can't get out of a fund right away in a rapidly declining market.
 You're also trusting an investment professional to make all of your investment decisions, since you have no control over the purchase or sale of individual securities.

 Investing in a closed-end fund is appropriate for a more experienced investor.
-Closed-end funds can often be very volatile, and their value can greatly fluctuate.
+Closed-end funds can often be very volatile because their value can greatly fluctuate.
 Shares can trade at a deep discount, and it can often be difficult to realize the true value of the shares.
-They are also not as liquid as open-end funds.

 Do Your Homework